cloudfoundry/stratos/docs/build-and-packaging.md

 | `make release` | All of the above | Create both CF zip and GitHub archives | Both |

-Every artifact-producing `release` invocation finishes by staging the cf/korifi zip (when present) into `dist/release/` and regenerating a single `SHA256SUMS` over everything there. `./build/create-checksums.sh` remains callable standalone for the exceptional regen case (fix an asset after `make unpublish`, re-checksum, re-publish).
+Every artifact-producing `release` invocation finishes by staging the cf zip (when present) into `dist/release/` and regenerating a single `SHA256SUMS` over everything there. `./build/create-checksums.sh` remains callable standalone for the exceptional regen case (fix an asset after `make unpublish`, re-checksum, re-publish).